priya25bce/upi-qr-gen/README.md

 ## Features

-- Validates UPI IDs and rejects invalid ones
+- Validates UPI ID and rejects the UPI ID if something is missing
 - Works with all payment apps
 - Appends timestamp to the image file to avoid conflict
 - Simple and beginner-friendly